MawuliB/MawuliB/README.md

 </div>

 <!-- Introduction Section -->
-- 👀 Interested in Software Development and AI.
+- 👀 Interested in Software Development and Everything AI.
 - 🌱 Currently focusing on backend development.
 - 💞 Open to collaboration on interesting projects.